mfeckie/ember-fountainhead/guides/getting-started.md

 `includeVendorStyles` to false in your `fountainhead.js` configuration file.

-If you'd like to extend Fountainhead's styles and your project uses SASS, you can turn off the auto bundle to the vendor file and directly import Fountianhead into your SASS:
+If you'd like to extend Fountainhead's styles and your project uses SASS, you can turn off the auto bundle to the vendor file and directly import Fountainhead into your SASS:

 `@import 'ember-fountainhead'`

-See the themes in `app/styles/ember-fountianhead/themes` for variables you can override.
+See the themes in `app/styles/ember-fountainhead/themes` for variables you can override.

 #### Ember Component Playground